moyano83/High-Performance-Spark/README.md

 ### How SparkR Works
-While a similar PipedRDD wrapper exists for R as it does for Python, it is kept internal and the only public interface for work‐ ing with R is through DataFrames.
-To execute your own custom R code you can use the dapply method on DataFrames, internally dapply is implemented in a similar way to Python’s UDF support.
+While a similar PipedRDD wrapper exists for R as it does for Python, it is kept internal and the only public interface for working with R is through DataFrames.
+To execute your own custom R code you can use the _dapply_ method on DataFrames, internally _dapply_ is implemented in a similar way to Python’s UDF support.

 ### Spark.jl (Julia Spark)
 The general design of Spark.jl is similar to that of PySpark, with a custom implementation of the PipedRDD that is